top of page

 Research

 My main research interest is agency and responsibility.
-My current work aims to address what Paul Russell (2022) has called "existential-metaphysical" problems about human agency: how can we make sense of the significance of human agency within the bounds of what we know about the natural world and our place in it?
+My current work aims to address what Paul Russell (2022) has called "existential-metaphysical" problems about human agency: how to make sense of the significance of human agency within the bounds of the natural world, within our local social-moral context, and given our actual limitations and psychologies.

 My work often connects with or directly addresses issues in the philosophy of mind, philosophy of religion, and social philosophy, e.g., what's the relationship between an agent and her mind?
 Can I appropriately blame God?
 How do our blaming practices interact with moral and political disagreement?